Order of the Phoenix (fictional organisation): Aberforth Dumbledore

 Aberforth allows the resistance fighters to use a secure passageway from the Hog's Head to the Room of Requirement through Ariana's portrait, it being the only unguarded entrance into Hogwarts.
 This passage is used to evacuate underage students from Hogwarts and, according to Neville, it was also used by members of Dumbledore's Army to get food when they were living in the Room of Requirement because that is one thing the Room of Requirement would not do.
 Aberforth leaves the Order, believing the war against Voldemort is lost.
 However, he quickly joins the Battle of Hogwarts and is last seen Stunning Augustus Rookwood.
 According to Rowling, Aberforth survives the battle, and is still "at the Hog's Head, playing with his goats".

+He also appears in Fantastic Beasts: The Secrets of Dumbledore in which it is revealed that he has an illegitimate son named Aurelius Dumbledore as he had an affair with a woman who also lived in Godric's Hollow.
+She gave birth to Aurelius but, after sailing on a ship, the child was switched with Corvus Lestrange V by Leta Lestrange.
+Corvus and Aurelius's mother drowned, but Aurelius was adopted by Mary Lou Barebone who named him Credence Barebone.
+Years later, Credence transforms into an Obscurus and joins Gellert Grindelwald as he reveals his true identity to him.
+Credence returns to home with Aberforth when Grindelwald tried to kill him as he foils the latter's plan.

 Jim McManus appeared briefly as Aberforth in the film adaptation of Harry Potter and the Order of the Phoenix.
 Ciarán Hinds plays Aberforth in a larger role in Harry Potter and the Deathly Hallows – Part 2.
 Richard Coyle plays the middle-aged version of the character in the third Fantastic Beasts film, Fantastic Beasts: The Secrets of Dumbledore.